Key takeaways

 Aside from your down payment, closing costs typically add up to about 3% to 5% of the loan amount.
 You can bring a cashier’s check or certified check to pay, or arrange a wire transfer.

-After you’ve closed on the home and received the keys, you’re officially a homeowner.
-At this point, you should have a homeowners insurance policy to protect your new investment from sudden catastrophes like windstorms or fires.
-However, now that you own the home, you’ll be responsible for its maintenance and upkeep to keep it in prime condition.
-That means:
+After you close on the home and receive the keys, you’re officially a homeowner.
+At that point, you should have homeowners insurance in place to protect your investment from events such as fires or severe storms.

-- Regularly inspecting the roof and siding for lifting shingles or broken siding and repairing them right away.
+- Inspecting the roof and siding for damage, such as lifting shingles or broken panels, and making repairs promptly.

-- Making sure the heating, ventilation and air conditioning are working properly.
+- Ensuring heating, ventilation and air-conditioning systems are working properly.

-- Fixing, patching and painting the walls and ceilings.
+- Repairing, patching and painting walls and ceilings as needed.

-- Keeping the yard and other exterior areas clean, trimmed and maintained.
+- Keeping the yard and exterior areas trimmed, clean and well maintained.

-If your home comes with a home warranty, that might provide extra peace of mind.
-Regardless, it’s a good idea to get the names of reputable plumbers, HVAC experts and electricians before problems arise.
+If your home includes a home warranty, it may provide added peace of mind.
+Even so, it’s wise to line up reliable plumbers, HVAC technicians and electricians before problems come up.